-Finally, our research contributes to the literature on information structure selection.
-Within this literature, several papers study preferences about the timing and skewness of information disclosure in settings where information structures do not have any instrumental value (Falk and Zimmermann, 2016; Zimmermann, 2014; Nielsen, 2018).
+Finally, our research adds the analysis of ego-relevant motives to the literature on information structure selection.
+Within this literature, several papers study preferences about the timing and skewness of information disclosure in settings where information structures do not have any instrumental value (Falk and Zimmermann, 2016; Nielsen, 2018; Zimmermann, 2014).
 For example, Masatlioglu et al. (2017) find that individuals have a preference for positively skewed information sources; i.e., information structures that resolve more uncertainty regarding the desired outcome than the undesired one.
-Closer to our setting, some experimental papers study preferences towards information structures in settings where information has instrumental value.
-Charness et al. (2018) and Montanari and Nunnari (2019) study how people seek information from biased information structures.
-The findings of both papers show that a significant fraction of individuals make suboptimal choices.
-However, unlike these papers, our goal is to understand how the sub-optimality of information acquisition is driven by ego-relevant motives.
+Closer to our setting, some experimental papers study preferences over information structures in settings where information has instrumental value.
+Charness et al. (2018) and Montanari and Nunnari (2019) study how people seek information from biased information structures and show that many individuals do not maximize the informativeness.
+We show that the tendency to select less informative feedback is more pronounced in ego-relevant domains.
+We do not find that individuals choose positively skewed information to protect their ego.